 We were blown away with the generous support and encouragement we received for the project, and the ACF platform was a big part of our project coming to life.

-Our campaign represented a huge amount of work, starting with lots of generous advice from Esther (Gyorki, ACF Administrator) and the information night held by the ACF.
+Our campaign represented a huge amount of work, starting with lots of generous advice from the ACF team.
 Although we’ve spent many hours developing Happyland, we had no experience with crowdfunding.
 We are also keenly aware that Happyland is ambitious in its scope and has many different elements, making the ACF’s support and tips from the beginning really heartening and helpful.

 Together with our amazing crowdfunding volunteer team we spent a lot of time working on planning and reaching out to friends and potential supporters before the launch of our month-long campaign.
 By the launch, a lot of awareness and support for Happyland and our crowdfunding campaign had been generated.
 This strategy suggested by ACF worked well – we were just so delighted that we reached our campaign and minimum MATCH funding target well within our timeline.